lachibal2/diagnosing-pink-eye-with-CNNs/README.md

 During training, the biases are adjusted by a process called backpropogation.

 ### Backpropagation:
-Invented by Wilfred Hinton, backpropagation, or backprop for short, is a method of finding the difference between the returned result and the expected result and subtly adjusting biases of nodes that contributed to the gap in expected and returned results.
+Invented by Geoffery Hinton, backpropagation, or backprop for short, is a method of finding the difference between the returned result and the expected result and subtly adjusting biases of nodes that contributed to the gap in expected and returned results.

 ### Gradient Descent:
 To minimize empirical loss, we want to use a gradient descent optimizer.
 Empirical loss can be thought of as an approximation for how close the predicted result is to the actual result.
 We want to minimize this quantity.
 So, we take a step of some magnitude in a random direction, and we measure the descent or ascent.
 If we're going up, we want to go the other way.
 Otherwise, keep going down.
 The procedure that was just described is a very simple gradient descent algorithm.